ice-bergtech/kr8/docs/concepts/overview.md

 ### Cluster Config

 A cluster is a Kubernetes cluster running in a cloud provider, datacenter or elsewhere.
-You will more than likely have multiple clusters across multiple environments and regions.
+If you are using this tool than you likely have multiple clusters across multiple environments and regions.

-By design, configuration is able to be layered and overridden at different levels.
+By design, configuration is able to be layered and overridden at different levels in a tree structure.
 This is the strength of jsonnet and allows for a lot of flexibility in managing your cluster configurations.

 Cluster names are based on the directory structure under `./clusters` by default, or the directory specified by the `--clusterdir`, `-D` flags.